SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/pwn/PartyInvite/README.md

 # Party Invitation

 ## Question Text
 There's an awesome that's going to go down next week.
 Gotta get the invitation!

 Created by Noans

 ## Distribution
-AwesomeParty `MD5: 7e62828feb0a57a252efc944ccae3c29`
+AwesomeParty `SHA1: a31ecb2e11a5b6762f78244f5103b424b0080b72`

 ## Solution
-1. Do an objdump on `AwesomeParty` with the command `objdump -d AwesomeParty`.
+1. Players will need to do an objdump on `AwesomeParty` with the command `objdump -d AwesomeParty`.
 2. The following parts of from the `objdump` should be studied:
 ```
 00000000004005c6 <check>: